-We are pursuing an aggressive patent strategy to expand our unique intellectual property.
-As of February 6, 2012, we had three family patent applications filed with the U.S. Patent Office and one patent pending in Japan.
+We are pursuing an aggressive patent strategy to expand our unique intellectual property in the United States and Japan.

 Through our wholly owned subsidiary, TransTech based in Aurora, Oregon, we provide value added security and authentication solutions to corporate and government security and law enforcement markets throughout the United States.